How to choose and configure a backend¶

 )

-Once a pool is registered, the query API works the same regardless of backend:
+Once an engine is registered, the query API works the same regardless of backend:

 from semolina import SemanticView, Metric, Dimension